dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

       y = 3;
     } else {
       y = 3.0;
-    } // y has type num
-    y = 3.0; // y is promoted to double, since double is a type of interest y = (3 as num); y is demoted to num.
-  } // y still has type num
+    } // Error: y has two different types on different paths }
-  y = "hello";  // Error, not an initializating write.

  var z; // z is an untyped variable if (b) {
    z = 3; // z is promoted to int
  } else {
-   z = 3.0;
+   z = 3.0; // z is promoted to double
    return;
- }
- z.isEven; // No error, only one reachable path
+ } // No error.  z is inferred as int on the only reachable path z.isEven; // No error, only one reachable path

  var u; // u is an untyped variable